vucml/online_experiments/README.md

 - Host demos of experiments to showcase the capabilities of the template and provide examples for customization.
 - Highlight resources and tutorials for learning more about experiment design and coding and accelerating the development process.

+Check our [experiments directory](experiments/README) for a list of examples of experiments that can be previewed.

 ## Overview

 You can think of this repository as a thin guide and set of examples for getting started using two libraries to create and run experiments online.
 The two libraries are jsPsych and JATOS.